filipmad/filipmad/README.md

 ---

-## 🛠️ Selected Projects
-*(See repos for full code and documentation)*

-- **Proxy Server (C):** TCP proxy built from scratch, exploring sockets and buffering
-- **Drop Note (Kotlin, React):** Quickly and Securely Share Text & Files over LAN to another user with no sign up
-- **Go Backend API:** Authenticated user service with PostgreSQL, sessions, and token handling
-- **CLI Tools & Scripts:** Linux automation and developer tooling

----

 📫 **Let’s connect:**
 If you’re working on backend systems, distributed infrastructure, or high-performance code — I’d love to collaborate or contribute.